Healthy Homes Assessment Korokoro

 Home Assessments Korokoro for Rental Properties

-The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a tenant services ruling could be significant for property owners and landlords.
-For professional assistance, get in touch today to schedule your rental properties house assessment.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert advice get in touch today to book your rental properties home assessment.

 home assessments for rental properties